Last updated on June 10, 2022

 Any mileage driven with a vehicle for Business purposes is eligible for either Mileage Deduction or Mileage Reimbursement.
 Business Mileage Deduction can be claimed if a taxpayer uses a vehicle for Business purposes.
 Mileage Reimbursement is when an employer compensates an employee for the work-related miles they drive with their vehicle.
 Depending on the status of their employment (Self-Employed vs. Employee) taxpayers might be eligible either for a Business Mileage Deduction or a Mileage Reimbursement from their Employer.

 Mileage Deduction or Reimbursement can be based on two methods.
 The first one is called the Standard Mileage Rate that is issued by the IRS every year.
-In 2021 the Rate is 56 cents / Business miles.
-If a taxpayer drives an average of 15,000 Business Miles a year that can be multiplied by this year’s rate (56 cents), resulting in an 8,400 USD Deduction or Reimbursement / Tax Year.
+In the first half of 2022, this rate is 58.5 cents / Business miles, while in the second half of the year this number is 62.5 cents per mile.
+If a taxpayer drives an average of 15,000 Business Miles a year that can be multiplied by 2022’s average rate (60.5 cents), resulting in a 9,075 USD deduction or reimbursement / tax year.

 The second method is the Actual Expense Method, where taxpayers need to keep track of all their actual expenses including gasoline purchases, oil and maintenance expenses, interest expenses on the vehicle loan or, lease payments for the tax year, annual depreciation of the vehicle, registration fees, insurance, repairs, tolls, tires, garage rent, parking fees.
 Using this method Mileage Tax Deduction or Reimbursement can be higher but it requires more rigorous record-keeping habits.